Spousal Maintenance

 • The physical and mental capacity of each party to engage in employment.

-• Whether a party is caring for a child of the marriage.
+• Whether a party is caring for a child of the marriage or de facto relationship (as the case may be).

 • The standard of living that is reasonable in the circumstances.